harunawaizumi/gcp-health-lab/README.md

 ### Run a pipeline

-Return to the terminal, execute the command to the pipeline locally to test the code
+Return to the terminal, execute the command to the pipeline locally to test the code with the DirectRunner.
+The sandbox environment is useful for debugging and testing code.

 ```
-python3 temperature.py   --project=${PROJECT_ID}   --region=us-central1  --runner=DataflowRunner
+python3 temperature.py   --project=${PROJECT_ID}   --region=us-central1  --runner=DirectRunner
 ```

 Dataset should be ready in bigQuery.